Do expats from Maryland still owe Maryland state taxes?

 4) Keep detailed records

 • Track your movements: Document your time spent in and out of Maryland.
-This includes travel records, utility bills, and any other documents that show your physical presence in your new state.
+This includes travel records, utility bills, and any other documents that show when you were physically present in your new state.

 5) Be prepared for audit

 • Proof of permanent move: Be ready to provide comprehensive proof that you have permanently moved out of Maryland.
-This includes all documentation showing that you have established a new domicile and severed ties with Maryland.
+This includes all documentation showing, among other things, that you have established a new domicile, severed all ties with Maryland, that your most important possessions are in your new domicile, and how many days you spent in Maryland and in your new domicile.

-• Respond to inquiries: If the Maryland Department of Taxation questions your residency status, provide thorough responses and all necessary documentation promptly to avoid potential penalties.
+• Respond to inquiries: If the Maryland Department of Taxation questions your residency status, typically by mail, be sure to respond promptly to avoid potential penalties, providing thorough responses and all necessary documentation.

 Tax benefits and exemptions for expats from Maryland